aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.markdown

 Red also symbolizes prosperity and happiness in China, and mourning in South Africa.
 Red is used in many US-based AIDS awareness campaigns in Africa.
 Just remember that your audience may interperet colors differently.

 >Blue is the color of the sky and sea.
 It is often associated with depth and stability.
-It symbolizes trust, loyalty, wisdom, confidence, intelligence, faith and truth.</p>
+It symbolizes trust, loyalty, wisdom, confidence, intelligence, faith and truth.

 In India, blue is assocated with the Hindu deity Krishna, and is considered a holy color in Judiasm.
 The 8th Light logo uses a darker, subdued blue.
 It's a smart choice, considering blue is one of the safest colors to use internationally.